Ouranosinc/resoterre/examples/deploy/README.md

 framework_version: '2.9.0+cu130'
 ```

 Adjust the paths and parameters as needed for your setup.
-This file is referenced as the `config` input in the CWL tool and should be provided using the execute YAML [file](execute_unet_cwl_schema.yml)
+This file is referenced as the `config` input in the CWL tool and should be provided using the execute YAML [file](execute_unet_cwl_schema.yml).

-When running without gpu, simply change `cuda` by `cpu`.
+**GPU vs CPU Configuration:**

+When running without GPU, change `device: cuda` to `device: cpu` in the configuration file.
+When invoked via `cwltool`, the `cwltool:CUDARequirement` in the CWL is specified as a hint (not a requirement), meaning:
+- If `cwltool:CUDARequirement` is present and GPU is available, the GPU will be mapped to the container.
+- If `cwltool:CUDARequirement` is omitted or GPU is unavailable, ensure `device: cpu` is set in the config to avoid errors.
+- The `--enable-ext` flag must be used with `cwltool` to recognize the `cwltool:CUDARequirement` hint.
 ---